wolle-hamburg/Seafile-Best-Practise/docs/installation/network.md

        valid_lft forever preferred_lft forever
 ```

-The interresting part is the inet line in our network device (ens3).
-It tells us 192.168.1.22 is the current IPv4 address, /24 is the network mask in CIDR notation, which is 255.255.255.0 as subnet mask (see [https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing)) and 192.168.1.255 is the broadcast address.
+The interresting part is the inet line in our network device (`ens3`).
+It tells us `192.168.1.22` is the current IPv4 address, `/24` is the network
+mask in CIDR notation, which is `255.255.255.0` as subnet mask (see [https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing](https://en.wikipedia.org/wiki/Classless_Inter-Domain_Routing))
+and `192.168.1.255` is the broadcast address.

 We need to pick an unused IPv4 address, which is not within the dhcp range.
 Mostly the dhcp server is in the router.
-You will find the description there. x.x.x.1 ist the gateway in this case as we have seen. dhcp range starts normaly at x.x.x.20 or above. x.x.x.2 is normally free, but you should be sure about that to prevent annoying network problems.
-I choose 192.168.1.2 as static IPv4 address.
+You will find the description there. `x.x.x.1` ist the gateway in this case as we have seen.
+Dhcp range starts normaly at
+`x.x.x.20` or above. `x.x.x.2` is normally free, but you should be sure about that to prevent annoying network problems.
+I choose `192.168.1.2` as static IPv4 address.

 ```sh
 root@cloudserver:~# cat /etc/resolv.conf